Dog-Friendly Beaches on the Gold Coast, QLD

 By default, dogs are allowed on leash on beaches on the Gold Coast.
 The main exception is at patrolled beaches, within 200m of flagged bathing areas, plus some other prohibited areas.
 There are signs reminding you of this rule at beach access points, plus sometimes on the sand at the boundary points.

 However, there are also some wonderful beaches on the Gold Coast where dogs are allowed off-leash, both along the coastline and on the many waterways criss-crossing the coast.
-These are some of the best off-leash dog beaches on the Gold Coast, from north to south…

-Paradise Point Beach, Paradise Point
+Paradise Point Foreshore, Paradise Point

 Dogs are allowed off-leash all day long on this stretch of beach, on the northern side of the Sovereign Mile bridge that crosses to the Sovereign Islands.
 The off-leash foreshore area ends at the northern platform near the Paradise Point Parklands.